|

 Grain Market Highlights

-• To see the one-week GFS precipitation forecast for South America and the 8–14 day US temperature outlook both courtesy of the Climate Prediction Center, scroll down to the other charts/weather section.
+• To see the updated U.S. 7-day precipitation forecast as well as the week two GFS precipitation forecast anomaly for South America, scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.